IBMStreams/streamsx.waterConservation.starterKit/README.md

 ### Analytics on Edge Device

-The [moisture sensing simulator application](com.ibm.streamsx.smartsprinkler.quarks) is written using [Apache Quarks](http://quarks.incubator.apache.org).
+The [moisture sensing simulator application](com.ibm.streamsx.smartsprinkler.edgent) is written using [Apache Edgent](http://edgent.incubator.apache.org).
 The simulator can be run on any workstation.
 It can also be run with a moisture sensor and buzzer on a Raspberry Pi.

-*Apache Quarks is an effort undergoing Incubation at The Apache Software Foundation (ASF), sponsored by the Incubator.
+*Apache Edgent is an effort undergoing Incubation at The Apache Software Foundation (ASF), sponsored by the Incubator.

 ### Centalized Streaming Analytics System